The Future City Experience

 - Registration to participate in the Future City Experience will close March 31, 2021.

-- Student teams will need to submit a recorded presentation of their future city model by April 25th one week prior to the Future City Experience Showcase event taking place on May 5 and May 6, 2021.
+- Student teams will need to submit a recorded presentation of their future city model by April 25th one week prior to the Future City Experience Showcase event taking place on May 5, 2021.
 Student teams will then be invited to attend the live virtual event and listen to a special keynote speaker.

 For more information